luxtagofficial/Typescript-Catapult/README.md

 </p>

 A fully automated Typescript environment to start building your tools for catapult.

+Because of a security vulnerability in a dependency in nem-sdk, you need to force resolution of dependencies.
+Run `npx npm-force-resolutions` before you do `npm install`.

+You do **not** need to run `npx npm-force-resolutions` if you use yarn.

 # Easy as 1,2,3
 1- You can use this repo by cloning it to your local machine in a new folder as follow